soy-park/tic-tac-toe/README.md

 # Tic-Tac-Toe

 ### Abstract:
 I built a tic-tac-toe game from scratch!
 Not only does this project display fluency in HTML, CSS, and JavaScript, but it also features a unique design and allows users to play the classic game on their browser.
 As with the classic tic-tac-toe game, this game allows users to place their token in an empty box, determine if a winning combination or a draw condition exists, and update the player's wins.
+The game can be played on the following site: https://soy-park.github.io/tic-tac-toe/

 ### Installation Instructions:
 1. Fork the repository